SRH-Heidelberg-University/Mistral-RAG/README.md

 **Using Local PDF Documents**:
-  A few PDF documents available locally in `Data` folder
+  A few textbooks are available locally in `Data` folder

 **Using My Existed Account**: